 Advent candle meaning is slightly different in each faith because the colors of the candles can be different and the overall meaning of the event varies.

-- Purple: This traditional color symbolizes penitence, or regret for sins, and penance, or self-imposed punishment for a sin.
+- Purple or violet: This traditional color symbolizes penitence, or regret for sins, and penance, or self-imposed punishment for a sin.
 As the color of royalty, purple also speaks to the birth of the new King, Jesus and serves as a reminder of his suffering.

-- Pink: Most often used on the third or fourth week, pink represents rejoicing.
+- Pink or rose: Most often used on the third or fourth week, pink represents rejoicing.
 As many people see the end to their fasting approaching, they prepare to celebrate.

 - Red: As a symbol for communion and a prominent Christmas color, red candles have German roots or can be used to promote religious unity.

 - Green: When used in Advent, green represents faith or the spiritual life.